DieserMerlin/Fog-Companion/README.md

 ## About

 Fog Companion is an Overwolf application for the game Dead by Daylight (DBD), designed to assist competitive players.
-It provides various in-game tools and features to enhance the gameplay experience.
+It provides various in-game tools and features to enhance the comp gameplay loop.

-The application is built with React, TypeScript, and Vite, and it leverages the Overwolf platform to provide in-game overlays and interact with game events.
+The application is built with React, TypeScript, and Vite, and it leverages the Overwolf platform to provide in-game overlays and integration with the game.

 ## Features

-- **Map Callouts:** Displays map images with callouts to help with team communication.
+- **Map Callouts:** Displays map images for callouts to help with team communication.
+  - **Map Browser:** An in-game browser to view all available maps and their variations.
 - **Game Modes:**
   - **1v1 Mode:** A special mode for 1v1 matches, with dedicated timers and controls.
+Ingame without the need for an external app or smartphone.
+Start/End chase with common gestures (Crouch, Swing, Bump, Emote).
   - **Scrim/Tournament Mode:** A mode tailored for scrims and tournaments.
-- **In-Game Timers:** Timers to track various in-game events.
+Not yet available.
+- **Smart-Features:**
+  - Leverages screenshots and OCR to detect the current state of the game.
+  - Lock/Unlock gestures to start/stop chase by detecting Menu/Ingame.
+  - Detect killers starting 1v1 chase with M2 instead of M1 (Blight, Nurse).
 - **Customizable Hotkeys:** A rich set of customizable hotkeys to control the application's features without leaving the game.
-- **Map Browser:** An in-game browser to view all available maps and their variations.

 ## Tech Stack